Performance Dashboard – 2023/24 Outturn

 “Provide funding to support communities to celebrate the coronation of King Charles III”

-• Progress Overview: As previously reported, this work was completed in time for the Coronation with each larger area (Dorking, Leatherhead, Bookham, Fetcham and Ashtead) receiving up to £2,500 towards their celebrations, and all other ward areas receiving up to £400.
+• Progress Overview: This work was completed in time for the Coronation with each larger area (Dorking, Leatherhead, Bookham, Fetcham and Ashtead) receiving up to £2,500 towards their celebrations, and all other ward areas receiving up to £400.

 • Status: Green